Ante Sundaraniki: Plot

+Later, Joseph reveals Sundar's confession to Jyothi, who takes Leela for a medical test.
+To their shock, the test is genuinely positive despite the couple never having consummated their relationship.
+A second opinion reveals Leela has dysgerminoma, a rare ovarian tumor that causes false-pregnancy positive results.
+The necessary surgery to remove the tumor leaves Leela unable to conceive.
+Overwhelmed, Sundar confesses the entire truth to Leela's father, Thomas.

+Sastry and his mother, Rajeswari, initially demand the engagement to be cancelled due to Leela's condition, but Sundar's mother, Rama, calls out their hypocrisy, reminding them they were eager to marry off Sundar when they believed he was sterile.
+Realizing that his happiness transcends rigid traditions and lineage, the family relents, and Rajeswari bless the union by playing the veena she had abandoned years prior.

+Sundar rushes to the hospital to support Leela through her surgery, and the couple travels to Amelia Island to complete their wedding. here, Sundar confesses he sent an anonymous childhood postcard Leela treasured, while Leela admits she always knew it was him and that her dream of marrying on the island was simply a story she fabricated to be with him.

 Production

 Development

 In April 2020, Vivek Athreya signed a project with Vijay Deverakonda which was touted to be a comedy-thriller on the lines of Athreya's previous film, Brochevarevarura (2019).
 The project was initially set to begin production by November 2019, but was delayed as Deverakonda could not allot dates for the project.
 At the meantime, Athreya also narrated a script to Nani, and impressed by it, the latter decided to be a part of the film.
 This was confirmed the following month, with the project being funded by Mythri Movie Makers.
 Production was set to begin after Nani's commitments on Tuck Jagadish and Shyam Singha Roy (both 2021).
 On the eve of Diwali, 13 November, the company officially confirmed the project tentatively titled #Nani28 and would star Nazriya Nazim in her Telugu cinema debut.
 The film's official title was revealed to be Ante Sundaraniki on 21 November 2020.